ihassin/fruitymesh-ubuntu-vm/README.md

     | "Parallels"   | "fruity-pvm"  |
 ```

-# Comminicating with the device
+# Communicating with the device

 ## Minicom